mozilla-services/socorro/docs/development/api/crashstorage.rst

   inside the app.
 Also has `SamplingCrashStorageSource` does a query to PostgreSQL to get a list of crashstorage ids and uses any other crashstorage as a source for the raw crashes that it pulls.

-*TODO: update submitter_app to use the new socorro.external.hb instead of hbase*

 Which classes can be used together
 ----------------------------------